MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

    :::image type="content" source="../assets/images/Copilot/bot-based-VS-me-plugin-toggle.png" alt-text="Screenshot shows the Plugin option, list of plugins, and the toggle enabled for bot-based-ME-test-local plugin.":::

-1. From the compose message area, send a message to M365 Chat to find Contoso information.
-For example, find Contoso product in Contoso-local.
+1. From the message compose area, send a message to M365 Chat to search for npm package information in Teams and Copilot.
+For example, find the npm package info on teamsfx-react in npm-searchlocal.

    :::image type="content" source="../assets/images/Copilot/bot-based-VS-trigger-plugin.png" alt-text="Screenshot shows the plugin prompt and the Adaptive Card response with content and preview card from M365 Chat.
 The response contains a list of four products with Contoso product name. ":::